MLHale/CYBR8950/projects/milestone3.md

 *Warning* This paper is not a simple term paper!
 Short, poorly written work that does not synthesize concepts or build cohesive narrative will not suffice.

 ### Submission materials
 You will submit a paper as a word document (.doc or .docx) to Dr. Hale.
-Format your paper using the [ACM paper template](https://www.acm.org/binaries/content/assets/publications/word_style/interim-template-style/interim-layout.docx).
+Format your paper using the [ACM paper template](https://www.acm.org/binaries/content/assets/publications/word_style/interim-template-style/interim-layout.docx) [or another similar format relevant for your field).
 This template is a two column format.
 Your paper should be no more than 10 pages in length (including figures).
 It is recommended that you fit your results into the following (fairly standard) paper structure.

 - Abstract
 - Introduction